-The PSHE and Citizenship framework of the National Curriculum comprises four interrelated strands which support children's personal and social development.
+The PSHE and Citizenship framework at Frances Olive Anderson c of E Primary School follows the strands from the previous national curriculum.
 These strands are:-

 - Developing confidence and responsibility and making the most of their abilities. - Preparing to play an active role as citizens. - Developing a healthy, safer lifestyle. - Developing good relationships and respecting the differences between people.